 An application must be filed with the Canada Revenue Agency.

 Once your file is complete it can take up to 16 weeks to be approved.
-Payments are usually made in 3 monthly installments, depending upon the amount of the claim.
+Payments are usually made in 3 monthly instalments, depending upon the amount of the claim.

 Of course!
 The process of obtaining a DTCC is the same for a child or adult.
 Once approved, the supporting family member such as a parent or a grandparent can claim the tax credit.
 The tax credit can also be claimed up to 10 years retroactively.

 4. Once I am eligible how can I get a tax credit if I have no income?